Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 This repository contains:

 - bash files and ARM templates to:
-  - deploy/undeploy the infrastructure to test,
+  - build/deploy/undeploy the infrastructure and the services to test,
   - deploy/undeploy the load testing infrastructure
   - open/close the access to Azure Key Vault from Azure Load Testing
   - run the load test